Soriano-R/Employee_Dashboard/README.md

 ```

 You can then inspect their code and compare it with this implementation to see how different approaches to dashboarding are built.

-## Authors

-Developed as part of a data science capstone project.

 ## License